sjsu-library/unionist/_items/unionist--image-0079.md

 relatedTextIssue: 1833-12-19 p.03.23
 filename:
-caption: The cover of an 1833 issue of <em>Godey's Lady Book</em> that might well have been inside of the Canterbury Female Academy
+caption: The cover of an 1833 issue of <em>Godey's Lady Book</em> that might well have been read by students or teachers at the Canterbury Female Academy
 order: '490'
 layout: items_item
 collection: items
 thumbnail: '""'
 manifest: '""'
 full: '""'
+proofed JR: '2023-09-15'
 ---